JohnWeir26/misc-apps/README.md

 As far as certifications, I would recommend CompTIA A+ for IT.

 I think some potential career paths and growth opportunities include artificial intelligence, cybersecurity, and open source intelligence.

+Introduce yourself and mention background.

+How did you get started in the field of IT, and what motivated you to pursue a career in this industry?

+Can you describe your typical workday and the specific responsibilities you have as an IT professional?

+What are the essential technical skills and knowledge areas that you believe are important for success in the IT industry today?

+How do you stay updated with the latest trends and advancements in the IT field?
+Could you share an example of a challenging project or problem you faced in your career and how you approached solving it?

+In your opinion, what are the most significant challenges and opportunities currently facing IT professionals?
+How do you effectively collaborate with other teams or departments to ensure the successful implementation of IT projects?

+What advice do you have for someone who is considering a career transition into the IT industry, especially with a non-technical background?

+Are there any specific certifications or training programs that you would recommend for someone who wants to enhance their IT skills?

+Can you provide insights into the potential career paths and growth opportunities within the IT field, and what steps one can take to progress in their career?